eric8395/baseball-analytics/README.md

 - **Salary Difference Between years:** To further account for variability in player contracts between years, the difference between player salaries each year was added as a feature into the batter and pitcher dataframes.
 This addresses the large salary difference for players who make a significant amount more in their free agency year.

 - **Feature Selection:** To reduce complexity of the modeling, we implemented the use of Sci-Kit Learn's `feature_selection` class and found that the `SelectKBest` method performed the best when it came down to finding the most important features and explaining the variance of the model.
-Domain knowledge about the game of baseball also came in handy here when selecting features.
+Domain knowledge about the game of baseball also came in handy here when selecting features and adjusting for multicolinear features (ie. features that have correlational relationships with each other).

 **Preprocessing**